 - Equipment Cleanup.
 Each crew should take 1 hour to wash out the canoes, hang the life vests, tents and packs out to dry.
 A thorough cleaning of the crew gear is required, making it ready for the next week's groups. - Restaurant Dinner.
-The Portage Store on Canoe Lake and the Mad Musher in Whitney are great options for a sit-down dinner, about 20 minutes from Whitefish.
+Tupper Lake has plenty of restaurant options, about 15 minutes from Camp Mountaineer.
 They offer good meals at reasonable prices, and the crew can make a visit to an outfitter for some souvenirs. - Program Opportunities.
 Friday afternoon is an opportunity to take in some of the additional program options in the area.
-The Algonquin Art Museum, or a hike to a summit would be a great way to further experience Algonquin. - Closing Campfire.
+The Wild Center, Six Nations Museum, or a hike to a summit would be a great way to further experience the Adirondacks. - Closing Campfire.
 At the closing campfire patches are presented to the participants and the Voyageur Baptism is performed. - Conservation Good Turn.
-Friday may be a good time to perform a 1-hour service project.
+Friday may be a good time to perform a 1-hour service project for the Camp Mountaineer.
 Make arrangements ahead of time with your guide.